2010–11 FA Cup: Qualifying rounds

-All of the teams that entered the competition, but were not members of the Premier League or The Football League, had to compete in the qualifying rounds.
+All teams that entered the competition, but were not members of the Premier League or The Football League, competed in the qualifying rounds to secure one of 32 places available in the first round proper.

+The winners from the fourth qualifying round were Darlington, Tipton Town, Guiseley, Fleetwood Town, Gateshead, Vauxhall Motors, FC United of Manchester, Nuneaton Town, Tamworth, York City, Mansfield Town, Southport, Eastwood Town, Droylsden, Woking, Hythe Town, Cambridge United, Dover Athletic, Harrow Borough, Corby Town, Luton Town, Rushden & Diamonds, Crawley Town, Hendon, Dartford, Chelmsford City, AFC Wimbledon, Havant & Waterlooville, Swindon Supermarine, Forest Green Rovers, Ebbsfleet United and Hayes & Yeading United.

+Tipton Town, FC United of Manchester, Hythe Town and Swindon Supermarine were appearing in the competition proper for the first time.
+Hayes & Yeading United was also featuring at this stage for the first time as a merged entity (although predecessor clubs Hayes FC and Yeading FC had both qualified for the first round back in 2004-05).
+Of the others, Guiseley and Dover Athletic had last appeared in the first round in 2002-03, Harrow Borough had last done so in 2000-01, Hendon had last done so in 1999-2000, Dartford in 1989-90 and Corby Town in 1967-68.

-First round proper
+First Round Proper

-Teams from Leagues One and Two entered at this stage, along with the winners from the Fourth Round Qualifying.
+Teams from Leagues One and Two entered at this stage, along with the winners from the Fourth round qualifying.
 The draw was held on 24 October 2010 with ties played on the weekend of 6–7 November 2010 apart from Rochdale vs FC United of Manchester which was the only match played on 5 November 2010.
 It was broadcast on ESPN kicking off its FA Cup campaign with the Northern Premier League club shocking their League One counterparts 3–2.
 ESPN's next match was on 6 November 2010, where Cambridge United and Huddersfield Town played out a scoreless draw.
 ITV1's first coverage was Southport vs Sheffield Wednesday on 7 November 2010 with the League One side trouncing their Conference National opponents 5–2.

 Tipton Town of the Midland Football Alliance and Hythe Town of the Kent League, both from the ninth tier, were the lowest-ranked teams left in the competition at this stage.
-Both suffered heavy defeats by league opposition.
+Both suffered heavy defeats at the hands of League opponents.